CarlosFerLo/CarlosFerLo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Carlos Fernandez, from Barcelona.
 I'm currently studying mathematics at Universidad de Barcelona, and I'm really enjoying it.
-I'm studying C programming at uni and I'm haveing fun so I decided to start studying it on my own.
 I am of entrepeneurial nature, my main goal is to start my own company to make something valuable.
-Currently I am designing an algorithm to support independent value investors to analyse companies faster and better, if anyone interested wou can contact me.
+Currently I am working on my new project Colmena Labs, where I am trying to create a true AGI.
+If anyone wants to collaborate contact me!
-I'm also interested in quantum computing, blockchain and machine learning, but I will dig deeper in those areas when I have the proper knowledge to do so.
+I'm also interested in quantum computing and machine learning, but I will dig deeper in those areas when I have the proper knowledge to do so.

 A pleasure,